tsripramong/VGA256_USB-host/README.md

 ```

-- and Both callback function we use them to write each half of DMA memory will be like:
+- And Both callback function we use them to write each half of DMA memory will be like:

 ```
 static void DMA_HalfCpltCallback(DMA_HandleTypeDef *hdma){